Linuxfabrik/lfops/roles/crypto_policy/README.md

 # Ansible Role linuxfabrik.lfops.crypto_policy

-This role sets the crypto policy for the system.
-In addition, it implements and deploys crypto policies defined by Linuxfabrik, e.g. to support CIS hardening.
+On Red Hat-family systems, `update-crypto-policies` is a system-wide switch that picks the allowed TLS / SSH / IPsec / Kerberos algorithm sets for *all* crypto-aware services in one place (e.g. `DEFAULT`, `LEGACY`, `FUTURE`, `FIPS`).
+This role sets that policy and additionally ships custom sub-policies defined by Linuxfabrik, e.g. to support CIS hardening.

 ## Tags